azusachino/little-record/src/coursera/WellBeing/README.md

 ## Putting Strategies into Practice

-## Start your Final Rewirement Chanllenge
+## Start your Final Rewirement Challenge

 ## Continue Your Rewirement Challenge

-## Submit Your Final Assinment
+## Submit Your Final Assignment